- Python Basics

 x if expression else y

-This is like normal English we use, that is evaluate x if expression evaluates to be true, otherwise (else) evaluate y.
-Therefore above syntax can also be written like:
+This is like the normal English we use, that is, evaluate x if the expression evaluates to be true, otherwise (else) evaluate y.
+Therefore, the above syntax can also be written like this:

 on_true if expression else on_false

 The above code prints 10 on the output if the value of the variable val is equal to 10, otherwise it prints "Not 10."

 How can multiple lines of code be replaced with a single line?